Tachytaenius/fist-of-jupiter/readme.md

 ## Releasing

-Make `decodeScoreRecord` account for previous method of recording score, if applicable.
+Make `decodeScoreRecord` account for previous format of recorded scores, if applicable.